calugo/calugo.github.io/content/posts/Microtubules!---Cortical-networks-feature-extraction./index.md

 ```

 The above snippet computes all the pixels inside the `shapely` polygon object.
 This is of course assuming
 the polygon point coordinates are stored in the arrays `X` and `Y`.
-Then, to  get the masked array:
+Then, to  get the masked array, we apply something like the snippet below to every frame:

 ```
 A = Z[n,:,:]
 B = np.zeros(B.shape)